christsven/H.E.A.T/ruleset/H.E.A.T.md

 ##### Introduction

 Underbarrel grenade launchers are modular components which are fixed to another weapon, mostly assault rifles.
 They fire 40mm HE rounds or other projectiles in a ballistic trajectory.

 ##### Gameplay

 UGLs behave similarly enough to light mortars that we treat them the same way, as to not add unnecessary new rules.
 They cannot use a spotter and fire in direct line of sight according to normal indirect fire rules.

 They have the choice between HE rounds (HE 1") and smoke rounds (HE 1").
 Range and other stats can be found in the weapons chart.
 A unit can either fire its gun or the underbarrel grenade launcher.
 It does not require a loader or assistant.

 ##### Rule

 | Rule | Description |
 | :--- | :--- |
 | UGL | Line-of-Sight-only "light mortar".
-Can fire either HE rounds or smoke rounds (HE 1").
-Range and stats check in weapons chart.
+Can fire either HE rounds or smoke rounds (HE 1").<br>Range and stats check in weapons chart.

 ****